 What Does it Mean When a Claim is Closed?

-An insurance claim represents a “formal request by a policyholder to an insurance company for coverage or compensation for a covered loss or policy event.”
-Insurance claims are often tedious and time-consuming, but they’re an important part of the process.
+An insurance claim is a “formal request by a policyholder to an insurance company for coverage or compensation for a covered loss or policy event.”
+Although insurance claims are often tedious and time-consuming, they’re an important part of the process.

 What are the odds of an insurance company handling my claim without my involvement?
 There are three possible outcomes when submitting a health insurance claim.
 Your insurance company is entitled to terminate your claim anytime they see fit.
 An insurance company can deny or reject a claim for any reason.
 An inactive claim is what an adjuster means when they inform you that your claim has been closed.
 For non-life insurers, “closed” claims have gone unpaid because the insurance company needs additional information from the policyholder or because the policyholder has stopped pursuing the claim.